 C3i is designed to provide Coulter Proposal Teams with the specialized business frameworks and essential tools for successful translation of biomedical technologies from lab to market.

-Teams are guided through a series of lectures and interactive exercises, pressure-testing commercial viability of ideas using universal business criteria as well as the unique requirements of biomedical product commercialization.
+Teams are guided through a series of lectures and interactive exercises, pressure-testing commercial viability of ideas using universal business criteria as well as the unique requirements of medical product commercialization.
 Teams will also work with medical device industry mentor expert advisors, investors, and outside consultants who provide insights into the market sector, new product planning, IP, regulatory, and reimbursement requirements specific for their projects.
-As part of this process, Coulter will be commissioning market and regulatory assessments which will be completed in time for use during the program.
+As part of this process, Coulter will be commissioning market and regulatory pathway assessments which will be completed in time for use during the program.

 Eligibility:

-Coulter proposal project teams selected to present at the Coulter Selection meeting in May.
-Project Teams will include clinician and engineer co-PIs, and commitment from both to engage or provide significant input during program.
+Coulter proposal project teams selected to present at the Coulter Selection meeting in May will participate in the C3i program.
+Project Teams include clinician and engineer co-PIs.
+A commitment from both PIs to engage or provide significant input during program is required.
 Other team members will include Post-Docs and graduate students who will be working on the proposed project.
 Expectations are for at least one Co-PI to attend weekly meetings.

 Timing: